mdn/translated-content/files/ru/web/api/htmlelement/index.md

 - {{domxref("HTMLElement.tabIndex")}}
   - : Is a `long` representing the position of the element in the tabbing order.
 - {{domxref("HTMLElement.title")}}
-  - : Is a {{domxref("DOMString")}} containing the text that appears in a popup box when mouse is over the element.
+  - : Is a {{jsxref("String")}} containing the text that appears in a popup box when mouse is over the element.
 - {{domxref("HTMLElement.translate")}} {{experimental_inline}}
   - : Is a {{jsxref("Boolean")}}